Museum Kimchikan: From Side Dish to a Notable Attraction

 The process of making kimchi is included in the list of UNESCO Intangible Cultural Heritage.

-To share the wonders of Kimchi and Kimjang to the world, Museum Kimchikan (formerly Kimchi Museum) was opened.
-The museum offers extensive and high-tech areas for learning and appreciation, which is guaranteed to deepen your understanding of Kimchi.
-Key features of the museum include:
+To share the wonders of Kimchi and Kimjang to the world, Museum Kimchikan (formerly Kimchi Museum) in Seoul was opened.
+The attraction offers extensive and high-tech areas for learning and appreciation, which is guaranteed to deepen your understanding of Kimchi.
+Museum Kimchikan’s offerings include:

 Kimjang Maru (Cooking Class!)